Projects

 Dunragit to Glenluce Link Path

-A path has been created along the old railway line between Dunragit and Glenluce.
-The path, which opened in Summer 2019, provides an off-road walking route linking the two villages and is particularly beautiful when the gorse and broom is in full flower.
+This path, created along the old railway line between Dunragit and Glenluce, was opene in summer 2019 and provides an off-road walking route linking the two villages.
+This walk is particularly beautiful when the gorse and broom is in full flower.
 Please be aware that, as the path is on working farmland, the fence along sections of this route is electrified.

 Back Burn Footpath and Bridge

-The aim of the now-completed Back Burn project was to improve our natural environment through the removal and installation of a new state of the art footbridge along the Back Burn, as well as creation of a new surfaced and drained pathway, hand rails and lighting.
-We hope that you are enjoying all of the improvements and making good use of this route.
+The aim of the Back Burn project was to improve our natural environment through the removal and installation of a new state of the art footbridge along the Back Burn, as well as creation of a new surfaced and drained pathway, hand rails and lighting.
+We hope that you enjoy all of the improvements and make good use of this route regularly.

 Christmas Lights